 Age: 1964 Transmission: 4 Speed Moss box Engine: 3.8 Matching number We are delighted to offer this fabulous 1964 Jaguar E Type, 3.8 Coupe, original RHD with a 4 speed Moss gear box.In its original colour of Dark Green with Suede Green interior, with a matching engine as per the Jaguar Heritiage Certificate which is supplied with the vehicle.
 It has recently undergone a bare metal paint job and is finished to a very high standard.
 All of the gaps on the car are very good.
 We have a nice history file on the vehicle including lots of bills and receipts together with photographs of its last restoration.
 This is a great opportunity to buy a stunning and desirable Series 1 Jaguar E Type.

 1972 Bristol 411 Series 3.
 Following the demand for our last Bristol, we have another stunning restored 411.
-We have an extensive history since 1990 showing that the car has been maintained on a now expense spared basis.
-New chrome wire wheels and white band tyres.
-These superbly cars are fast becoming the desired and appreciating classic.
+We have an extensive history since 1990 showing that the car has been maintained on a no expense spared basis (invoices on file for £37,000 since 1999).
+These cars are fast becoming the desired and appreciating classic.
 They drive better than Astons of the same generation and are considerably more exclusive yet cost half the price!

 Year: 1972 Mileage: 67000 Transmission: Manual Duncan Hamilton are delighted to offer this original right hand drive, 246 Dino GT.
 One of only 488 right hand drive cars built.
 The car was originally supplied through Maranello Concessionaires in July 1972 and since then, has only had three owners , the last owner has had the car since January 1993.
 We have with the paperwork, a number of invoices for servicing and general maintenance that add up to a significant amount.
 Over the past seven years the car has had very little use (for personal reasons), and has been in storage.
 Recently, the car has undergone a recommissioning in which we have overhauled the whole brake system including replacing master cylinders, large service on the engine and all the cooling systems including strip and rebuild of the carburettors and new clutch and slave cylinder.
 The car now drives beautifully.
 The car is in fantastic condition and is mechanically very sound having only covered 67,000 miles from new.